-According to Abbreviationfinder, the highest authority in Mozambique was the Governor General, controlled by the Ministry responsible for overseas, especially for financial matters and with the power to legislate on all other matters.
+According to Abbreviationfinder, an acronym site which also features history of Mozambique, the highest authority in Mozambique was the Governor General, controlled by the Ministry responsible for overseas, especially for financial matters and with the power to legislate on all other matters.
 A Legislative Council with 16 elected and 8 appointed members was also elected, while the Governing Council maintained advisory functions only.

 In 1961 Mozambican inhabitants were granted equal rights with the Portuguese, provided they had a good knowledge of the language.

 In June 1962, after some sporadic protests, the “Mozambique Front for Freedom” was established, led by E. Mondlane, and in September 1964 the first real popular rebellions began, especially in the north of the country, on the border with Tanzania, where the bases of the rioters had been laid.

 In 1969 Mondlane was assassinated and then there was a crisis in the Front, from which he barely managed to pull himself out, under the guidance of Samora Machel and M. dos Santos.

 At the end of 1972, some massacres were committed by the Portuguese in response to the rebellions.
 And when there was a revolution in Portugal on April 25, 1974, General A. de Spinola, who rose to power, decreed that the overseas territories had the right to independence and in fact, exactly one year later, Mozambique became independent.